rpaashwaq/interview-questions/virtusa.md

 This indicates that the longest common subsequence (LCS) between the two input strings, "AGGTAB" and "GXTXAYB", is of length 3.

 ---
+how to find second highest Element in a array
+---
+To find the second-highest element in an array in Java 8, you can use the following approach:

+Code:

+import java.util.Arrays;
+import java.util.OptionalInt;

+public class SecondHighest {
+    public static void main(String[] args) {
+        int[] arr = {12, 35, 1, 10, 34, 1};

+        OptionalInt secondHighest = findSecondHighest(arr);

+        if (secondHighest.isPresent()) {
+            System.out.println("The second highest element is: " + secondHighest.getAsInt());
+        } else {
+            System.out.println("No second highest element found.");
+        }
+    }

+    public static OptionalInt findSecondHighest(int[] arr) {
+        // Remove duplicates by using Arrays.stream and distinct() int[] distinctArr = Arrays.stream(arr).distinct().toArray();

+        // If there are fewer than 2 unique elements, return an empty OptionalInt if (distinctArr.length < 2) {
+            return OptionalInt.empty();
+        }

+        // Sort the array in descending order Arrays.sort(distinctArr);

+        // Return the second-to-last element
+        return OptionalInt.of(distinctArr[distinctArr.length - 2]);
+    }
+}

+Explanation:

+	1. Remove Duplicates: We use Arrays.stream(arr).distinct() to remove duplicates from the array.
+	2. Check for Size: If the array has fewer than two distinct elements, we return an empty OptionalInt to indicate there is no second highest.
+	3. Sort the Array: After removing duplicates, the array is sorted in ascending order.
+	4. Return the Second Highest: The second highest value is the second-to-last element in the sorted array.

+Output:

+The second highest element is: 34

+This approach uses Java 8’s functional programming features (streams, optional) to handle the logic in a clean and concise manner.
+Let me know if you need any further customization!